awstringer1/leaf2018/index.md

   - Intended Learning Outcomes:
     - Plot likelihood functions for single random samples (**Methods**)
     - Simulate many datasets from distributions with particular parameter values, and link this to the concept of likelihood by plotting the results (**Methods**)
+    - Implement simulations of observed data for various parameter values in a parametric statistical model; plot the resulting frequency curve and compare it to the theoretical likelihood function (**Computational Thinking**)

 [Maximum Likelihood](http://awstringer1.github.io/leaf2018/sta261-lecture4-maximum-likelihood.html)